-- 3.1 In this Agreement, unless the context otherwise clearly requires, the following words or phrases shall have the following meanings: - (a) "Act" means the Limited Partnerships Act (Ontario), as amended; - (b) "Affiliates", as describing the relationship between two persons, means: - (i) one of them is an affiliate of the other, as those terms are defined in the Securities Act (Ontario); - (ii) one is a director or senior officer, as so defined, of the other or of an affiliate, as so defined, of the other; or, - (iii) one does not deal at arm's length with the other for the purposes of the Tax Act. - (c) "Agents' Fees" means the fees which may be paid by the Partnership to registered dealers involved in the Offering, equal to 5.25% of the gross proceeds of the Offering; - (d) "CEE" means "Canadian exploration expense" as defined in the Tax Act; - (e) "Capital Contribution" means the initial capital contribution being the Minimum Subscription, together with any additional amount of capital contributed by the Limited Partner in respect of a Unit; - (f) "Declaration" means the declaration filed and recorded in respect of the Partnership pursuant to the Act, and all amendments to such declaration filed and recorded as aforesaid; - (g) "EITC" means the federal investment tax credit of 15% in respect of an eligible individual's "flow-through mining expenditure" under the Tax Act, and, where applicable, the tax credit of: (i) 20% in respect of an eligible individual's BC flow-through mining expenditure under the Income Tax Act (British Columbia); (ii) 5% in respect of an eligible individual's Ontario exploration expenditures under the Taxation Act, 2007 (Ontario); (iii) 30% in respect of an eligible individual's Manitoba flow-through mining expenditures under the Income Tax Act (Manitoba); or (iv) 10% in respect of an eligible individual's Saskatchewan eligible flow-through mining expenditures under the Mineral Resources Act (Saskatchewan); - (h) "Flow-Through Shares" means shares which are "flow-through shares" as defined in the Tax Act, and which entitle the holder thereof to income tax deductions in respect of CEE; - (i) "General Partner" means MQ 2016-I Limited Partnership and each other party who becomes an alternative general partner of the Partnership pursuant to the terms and conditions of this Agreement; - (j) "general partner of the General Partner" means Marquest FT Inc. or such other party who becomes an alternative general partner of the General Partner; - (k) "Initial Limited Partner" means Marquest Asset Management Inc.; - (I) "Investment Guidelines" means the investment guidelines set out in Schedule "A" to this Agreement; - (m) "Issue Expenses" means the amount equal to 4.75% of the gross proceeds of the Offering to be paid by the Partnership to the General Partner on account of the expenses of the Offering (other than the Agents' Fees), including, without limitation, the costs of creating and organizing the Partnership, the costs of printing and preparing the Offering Memorandum, initial legal expenses of the Partnership, initial audit expenses of the Partnership, marketing expenses, and FundSERV set-up costs; - (n) "Limited Partner" means any registered owner of at least the Minimum Subscription; - (o) "Management Fee" means a fee equal to 1% of the Net Asset Value of the Partnership, calculated and paid monthly in arrears to the Portfolio Manager for services performed under a portfolio management agreement;
+- 3.1 In this Agreement, unless the context otherwise clearly requires, the following words or phrases shall have the following meanings: - (a) "Act" means the Limited Partnerships Act (Ontario), as amended; - (b) "Affiliates", as describing the relationship between two persons, means: - (a) one of them is an affiliate of the other, as those terms are defined in the Securities Act (Ontario); - (ii) one is a director or senior officer, as so defined, of the other or of an affiliate, as so defined, of the other; or - (iii) one does not deal at arm's length with the other for the purposes of the Tax Act. - (c) "Agents' Fees" means the fees which may be paid by the Partnership to registered dealers involved in the Offering, equal to 5.25% of the gross proceeds of the Offering; - (d) "CEE" means "Canadian exploration expense" as defined in the Tax Act; - (e) "Capital Contribution" means the initial capital contribution being the Minimum Subscription, together with any additional amount of capital contributed by the Limited Partner in respect of a Unit; - (f) "Declaration" means the declaration filed and recorded in respect of the Partnership pursuant to the Act, and all amendments to such declaration filed and recorded as aforesaid; - (g) "EITC" means the federal investment tax credit of 15% in respect of an eligible individual's "flow-through mining expenditure" under the Tax Act, and, where applicable, the tax credit of: (i) 20% in respect of an eligible individual's BC flow-through mining expenditure under the Income Tax Act (British Columbia); (ii) 5% in respect of an eligible individual's Ontario exploration expenditures under the Taxation Act, 2007 (Ontario); (iii) 30% in respect of an eligible individual's Manitoba flow-through mining expenditures under the Income Tax Act (Manitoba); or (iv) 10% in respect of an eligible individual's Saskatchewan eligible flow-through mining expenditures under the Mineral Resources Act (Saskatchewan); - (h) "Flow-Through Shares" means shares which are "flow-through shares" as defined in the Tax Act, and which entitle the holder thereof to income tax deductions in respect of CEE; - (i) "General Partner" means MQ 2017-I Limited Partnership and each other party who becomes an alternative general partner of the Partnership pursuant to the terms and conditions of this Agreement; - (j) "general partner of the General Partner" means Marquest FT Inc. or such other party who becomes an alternative general partner of the General Partner; - (k) "Initial Limited Partner" means Marquest Asset Management Inc.; - (I) "Investment Guidelines" means the investment guidelines set out in Schedule "A" to this Agreement; - (a) "Issue Costs" means an amount equal to 4.75% of the Subscription Proceeds of the Offering to be paid by the Partnership to the General Partner to compensate the General Partner for its work in organizing and bearing all of the expenses of the Offering (other than the Agents' Fees), including, without limitation, the costs of creating and organizing the Partnership, the costs of printing and preparing this Offering Memorandum, initial legal expenses of the Partnership, initial audit expenses of the Partnership, marketing expenses, FundSERV set-up costs and amounts paid to wholesalers involved in distribution of the Offering;